yhcfu/WidevineProxy2/README.md

 + Click the `+` button to expand the section to reveal the PSSH and keys.

+## FAQ

+> Is Manifest detection possible?

+No, the extension works with Manifest V3, which does not have access to the webRequest API.

+> What if I'm unable to get the keys?

+This automatically means that the license server is blocking your CDM and that you either need a CDM from a physical device, a ChromeCDM, or an L1 Android CDM.
+Don't ask where you can get these

 ## Issues
 + DRM playback won't work when the extension is disabled and EME Logger is active.
 This is caused by my fix for dealing with EME Logger interference (solutions are welcome).